TOP

 Nurture had already conducted in-depth research on care providers that were available in the Richmond area, and what types of care local parents felt were the most crucial to them.
 I expanded on this research by interviewing parents to understand what their process of finding care actually looked like.

-In order to access a diverse group of interview participants, I applied for and helped secure a UserTesting OneWorld grant, giving us access to the UserTesting’s platform and participant pool.
+To access a more diverse group of participants, I applied for and helped secure a UserTesting OneWorld grant, giving us access to UserTesting’s platform and participant pool.

 What I heard: